MicrosoftDocs/learn/learn-pr/azure/aks-deploy-container-app/includes/2-create-aks-cluster.md

 A Kubernetes cluster blocks all external communications by default.
 For example, assume you deploy a website that's accessible to all clients.
 You need to manually create an *ingress* with an exception that allows incoming client connections to that particular service.
 This configuration requires network-related changes that forward requests from the client to an internal IP on the cluster, and finally to your application.
 Depending on your specific requirements, this process can be complicated.

 AKS allows you to overcome the complexity by enabling what's called HTTP application routing.
-This add-on makes it easy to access applications on the cluster through an automatically deployed ingress controller.
+The `http-application-routing` add-on makes it easy to access applications on the cluster through an automatically deployed ingress controller.

 ### Ingress controllers